AI-Gents

 What for ... ?

-Aaaannnd, just like UI vs CLI usage for any task, you are way more efficient, especially with completion !
-Plus, you can‘t easily script UI interactions, can you ? (ooohh I‘ll race ya and your Playright !)
+Just like UI vs CLI usage for any task, you are way more efficient, especially with completion!